NAE Members please authenticate using your NAE member credentials.

 If you wish to change your credentials, please go to the NAE website and reset your username and password.

 The 2019 US Frontiers of Engineering will be hosted by Boeing in North Charleston, South Carolina, September 25-27.
-About 100 outstanding early career engineers will meet for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four areas.
+About 100 outstanding early career engineers will meet for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four areas: Advanced Manufacturing in the Age of Digital Transformation; Engineering the Genome; Self-Driving Cars: Technology and Ethics; and Blockchain Technology.
 The goal of the Frontiers of Engineering program is to bring together engineers from all engineering disciplines and from industry, universities, and federal labs to facilitate cross-disciplinary exchange and promote the transfer of new techniques and approaches across fields in order to sustain and build US innovative capacity.

 Click here for the preliminary program.
 More information will be provided as it becomes available.